CITS5501 lab 3 (week 4) – ISP

 public static int binarySearch(char[] array, int startIndex, int endIndex, char value)

-Based on what you have seen in lectures and the prescribed reading, discuss how you would go about creating tests using Input Space Partitioning.
+Based on the prescribed reading, discuss how you would go about creating tests using Input Space Partitioning.

 1. What steps are involved in doing ISP?